probprog/anglican/code/doc/devel.md

 * Prepare enough tests to ensure that the code works correctly, and changes that break the code are immediately identified.
-  Place unit tests for module embang.foo into test/embang/foo_test.clj (namespace embang.foo-test).
+  Place unit tests for module anglican.foo into test/anglican/foo_test.clj (namespace anglican.foo-test).
 * All tests much pass (lein test) before a change to the public repository.